Fair Weather

 - Deal five cards to each player.

-- Place the rest face-down as the draw pile.
+- Place the rest face-down as the Draw Pile.

 - Each player keeps their hand secret.

-- A face-up weather pile will form during play as players use weather cards (see Weather Effects).
+- A face-up Weather Pile will form during play as players use weather cards (see Weather Effects).

 On Your Turn, Choose One Action